Student-osmania/lip-reading-AI/README.md

 | LipNet     | GRID    | 95.0%    | 4.8%                   |
 | Transformer| LRS2    | 84.3%    | 7.9%                   |

-Confusion matrix and word-level accuracy plots are available in the `results/` folder.

 ---

 ## 📌 Installation